Women's Business Council

 - Read the Council’s publication for business - Mending the Talent Gap (which explains what the gender pay gap is and why it matters to business)

-The Council is chaired by Baroness Ruby McGregor-Smith CBE and CEO of Mitie.
+The Council is chaired by Cilla Snowball CBE, Group Chairman and Chief Executive of AMV BBDO, an advertising and communications group.
 Its members are all business people working in a range of sectors – including advertising, recruitment, enterprise, retail, legal, financial and pharmaceutical – who have been brought together to shape this agenda.
 They bring with them experience in business and commitment to equal opportunities for women.